facebookresearch/dora/README.md

 ### Clean git

-You can set the `clean_git` option on your project, see hereafter on how to do it for either argparse or Hydra based projects.
+You can set the `git_save` option on your project, see hereafter on how to do it for either argparse or Hydra based projects.
 When this option is set, Dora will make individual clone of your project repository for each experiment that is scheduled.
 The job will then run from that clean clone.
 This allows both to keep track of the exact